-- An estimated one in six (17.0%) of the age-standardised population in South Australia are living with a back problem which has lasted or is expected to last six months or longer.
+- An estimated one in six (16.4%, age standardised) of the population in South Australia is living with back problems (dorsopathies) which has lasted, or is expected to last, six months or longer1.

-- This measure includes sciatica, disc disorders, curvature of the spine and other back pain/problems.
+- This measure includes sciatica, disc disorders, curvature of the spine and other back pain/problems1.

 4-9-2.
 Back pain prevalence – Aboriginal people